 Better than the DIY store - we've got answers

-1) Do you work for my insurance company?
+2) Do you work for my insurance company?

 Brett works directly and ONLY for you, the homeowner.
 While he will coordinate with and work in conjunction with your insurance company, his loyalty is to the client: YOU.

-2) Will my insurance really pay for (insert problem here)?
+3) Will my insurance really pay for (insert problem here)?

 It all comes down to your policy.
 Your insurance contract, AKA the policy, will clearly say what the insurance company must pay for, as well as what they will not pay for.
 It's fairly black and white.

-In those situations, a public adjuster is capable of making passionate disagreements on your behalf, using facts and applying appropriate legal standards, like your policy or published regulatory guidance.
-A public adjuster like Brett is authorized to go head on with your insurance company about your claim and policy if they refuse to collaborate, so you don't have to deal with the headache.
 Brett submits all relevant documents, coordinates for supporting reports and evidence, sampling, and so on.
 It is your home, so of course you can be as involved as you like, but most clients prefer to let Brett handle the entire process of claim management, from adjustment to final settlement negotiation.
-You may at times be required to let him or the insurance adjuster onto the property for inspections and photos, or into the home if there is interior damage.
+You may need to provide him information he isn't privy to (like prior inspections and mortgage reports) or allow access for inspections.

 4) Can you make my deductible go away?